joedefen/my-snaps/README.md

 ---

-## my-upgrade
+## my-update
-`my-upgrade` steps you through upgrading your system.
+`my-update` steps you through updating your system.
 Its main screen looks like this:

 ![my-update-p1.png](https://github.com/joedefen/jdef-fedora-tools/blob/main/images/my-update-p1.png?raw=true)
 * *if you cannot see the full menu, enlarge the window else navigation is confusing*